 The Board oversees the management of the Hannah Barry Memorial Award, Murray Sutherland, and Louise Homfrey Trust prizes:

 Hannah Barry Memorial Trust Award

-This is a single award open to all current undergraduate University of Melbourne students to develop a creative work in the performing arts.
+This is a single award open to all current undergraduate University of Melbourne students to develop creative work in the performing arts.

-The value of the award this year is $750.
+The value of the award in 2022 was $780.